Visiting Gila Cliff Dwellings National Monument

 You can see the structure of the walls and how the Mogollon people built these homes.

 There is a small grocery store in Lordsburg where we got some bread, peanut butter and jelly to make lunch for a couple of days.
 Across the street from the grocery store is a liquor store, if you need to stock up on alcohol.
-As best we could tell, that is the only place to get alcohol in the city – no bars and no restaurants serving even beer or wine.
+As best we could tell, that is the only place to get alcohol in the city… there are no bars or restaurants serving even beer or wine.

 You’ll also find a McDonald’s right by the Hampton Inn.
 The only bad part about McDonald’s is that it basically doubles as the Greyhound bus station, so lines can be long at times.
 There is an Arby’s at the Pilot on the east side of town and a Subway at the Love’s on the west side of town.

-Grant and Bonnie hiking the trail to Fort Bowie NHS.
+Grant and Bonnie taking a selfie on a hiking trail to Fort Bowie NHS.
+There is are gray clouds behind them dropping snow.

-Heading into some snow/freezing rain on the 1.5-mile trail to Fort Bowie.
+Heading into some snow/freezing rain on the 1.5-mile trail to Fort Bowie NHS.

 Those are the highlights of the town.
-Thankfully, we stayed busy visiting Gila Cliff Dwellings NM, Chiricahua NM and Fort Bowie NHS.
+Thankfully, we stayed busy visiting Gila Cliff Dwellings National Monument, Chiricahua National Monument and Fort Bowie National Historic Site.
 Still, it was a long four nights in Lordsburg and we would not recommend spending that amount of time there.

 Final Thoughts on Gila Cliff Dwellings National Monument

-Despite the time and difficulty to get there, Gila Cliff Dwellings NM is a great park and well worth a visit.
+Despite the time and difficulty to get there, Gila Cliff Dwellings National Monument is a great park and well worth a visit.
 We have previously visited the cliff dwellings at Walnut Canyon National Monument just east of Flagstaff, AZ.
+Since then, we have visited cliff dwellings at Mesa Verde National Park, Canyon De Chelly National Monument and Navajo National Monument.
+Each of these sites provides a unique experience and we highly recommend seeing all of them!

-Grant taking pictures of the rooms at Gila Cliff Dwellings.
+Grant standing on a wooden ladder, taking pictures of the rooms at Gila Cliff Dwellings.

 Grant up on a ladder taking a picture.